 Is it any good?

-- Families can talk about The Purge's strong violence.
-Is the violence necessary to express the movie's point?
+Families can talk about The Purge's strong violence.
+Is the violence necessary to express the show's point of view?
 Could it have been less violent?
 More violent?

 Have you seen any of the films on which this series is based?
 If so, how are they alike or different from this series?
 How does a show get many hours out of a concept that also works for a movie that's less than two hours long?